rodrigourquizo/Autonomous-Surveillance-with-drone/README.md

 # Autonomous Surveillance with drone
-This project is for the Proyecto Electronico course
+This project was developed for the Proyecto Electronico course at PUCP
 ![alt text](https://github.com/rodrigourquizo/Autonomous-Surveillance-with-drone/blob/main/app.jpg)